-However, if you know of the common signs and red flags to look out for, you’ll be able to identify such instances quickly and take necessary action to protect yourself accordingly.
+However, suppose you know the common signs and red flags to look out for.
+In that case, you’ll be able to identify such instances quickly and take necessary action to protect yourself accordingly.

 Wanting Crypto-Only Payments

-If a retail establishment or ‘credible’ person insists on being unable to accept any form of payment other than Bitcoin or Ethereum, then the transaction is likely to be a scam.
+Suppose a retail establishment or ‘credible’ person insists on being unable to accept any form of payment other than Bitcoin or Ethereum.
+In that case, the transaction is likely to be a scam.

-According to experts, Bitcoin and other leading altcoins are regarded as a burgeoning asset class.
-This means that legit institutions and people won’t insist on accepting crypto alone without making room for other fiat currency options through the usual means of making online payments like card payments, wire transfers, checks, and cash.
+According to experts, Bitcoin and other leading altcoins are considered a burgeoning asset class.
+This means legit institutions and people won’t accept crypto alone without making room for other fiat currency options through online payments like card payments, wire transfers, checks, and cash.

 Fake Or Anonymous Identities